www-splitcells-net/net.splitcells.network.community/README.md

 # Splitcells Network Community
+* Currently, the largest ticket ID is 71.
 ## Goals
 This project stores, organizes and develops tasks and ideas for the Splitcells Network.
 ## Details